amartins90/duplicate-finder/README.md

 # duplicate_files
-Script to found duplicate files in a folder
+Script to find duplicate files in a folder